AnomalyInnovations/toolbeam-example-api/README.md

-# toolbeam-example-api
+# Sample Movies API

-A simple API for the Toolbeam examples
+Used in the [Toolbeam](https://github.com/AnomalyInnovations/toolbeam-cli) examples.

+Run `npm start` to start API server.
+Listens on port `3030`.